coyote240/resume/src/resume.md

 arrive at the best implementation possible using the capabilities, time and expertise at hand.

-**Technology stack:** Kubernetes, Kubeless, NGINX, Kazoo VoIP platform
+**Technology stack:** Kubernetes, Kubeless, NGINX, Kazoo VoIP platform, API Gateways

 ### Senior Software Engineer at PGi/ReadyTalk
 *October 2017 - April 2018*